opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 #. **Set optional inputs for quadrature integration**

-   Call :c:func:`CVodeSetQuadErrCon` to indicate whether or not quadrature variables shoule be used in the step size control mechanism, and to specify the integration tolerances for quadrature variables.
+   Call :c:func:`CVodeSetQuadErrCon` to indicate whether or not quadrature variables should be used in the step size control mechanism, and to specify the integration tolerances for quadrature variables.
 See :numref:`CVODES.Usage.purequad.optional_inputs` for details.